Nutro Ultra canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 This inexpensive plant-based ingredient can significantly boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The tenth ingredient is egg product, a dehydrated form of shell-free eggs.
+The tenth ingredient is egg product, an unspecified (wet or dry?) form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.